 Choosing the right HubSpot package for your company comes down to a few key factors:

-your needs and goals
+- your needs and goals

-your commitment to the inbound marketing methodology
+- your commitment to growth

 Before looking at the different features and costs of the different HubSpot Packages, take some time to think about what problems you’re looking for HubSpot to solve.
 Then, think about what your goals are for your marketing over the next year.

 Lastly, think about your commitment level to inbound marketing.
 Are you new to inbound?
 You may see all the features of Pro and think, “Wow!
-Look at all the things I could do!,” but are you at a point where you could practically utilize all of the features it has to offer?
+Look at all the things I could do!” but are you at a point where you could practically utilize all of the features it has to offer?

 Use that as a frame of reference as you look at different packages.
 Ask yourself - will these features help solve my marketing problems?
 Will these features allow me to meet my marketing goals for this year and beyond?
 Will I actually be able to use all of these features?

-Who should use HubSpot Free/Starter?
+Who should use HubSpot Free?